 Participation- each student is expected to sing for the entire duration of the rehearsal and or participate in our choreography enthusiastically.
 If the student is too sick to do either, he/she should stay at home.

 All cell phones should be turned off or left in the car during lessons.
 If I see a phone, I will hold it until rehearsal is over.

 Our discipline system is simple, if a singer, for any reason, is disrespectful, or disruptive, a warning is given.
 On the second offense, the singer will be asked to sit out front in the lobby until a parent arrives(with supervision), and parents will be notified.

 -I do pass out candy occasionally after rehearsals.
 Please let me know if your child has an allergy of any kind.

-We have two performances a year in Jackson, TN.
-Our Spring Performance is usually the last weekend of May or the first week in June, and our Christmas Performance the second week of December.
+We have two performances a year.
+Our Spring Performance is usually the second or third of week of May, and our Christmas Performance the second week of December.
 Dates are sent out months in advance so that family and friends can plan to attend.

 A few months before performance, your child will receive a master CD of the opening and closing songs, as well as their ensemble numbers.